bulgantamiri/fibostackclient/doc/source/cli/authentication.rst

 Federated users support
 -----------------------

-The OpenStackClient also allows the use of Federated users to log in.
+The fibostackClient also allows the use of Federated users to log in.
-It enables one to use the identity providers credentials such as Google or Facebook to log in the OpenStackClient instead of using the Keystone credentials.
+It enables one to use the identity providers credentials such as Google or Facebook to log in the fibostackClient instead of using the Keystone credentials.

 This is useful in a Federated environment where one credential give access to many applications/services that the Federation supports.
-To check how to configure the OpenStackClient to allow Federated users to log in, please check the :ref:`Authentication using federation. <manpage>`
+To check how to configure the fibostackClient to allow Federated users to log in, please check the :ref:`Authentication using federation. <manpage>`

 Examples